1 Bg 5-1972: Karma-yoga-Action in Krsna Consciousness

 > of a flower by being near it.
 Desire is a subtle form of

-> conditioning of the living entity.
+> conditioning for the living entity.
 The Lord fulfills his

 > desire as he deserves: Man proposes and God disposes.
 The